.comment-link {margin-left:.6em;}

 Chance also was suffering from severe liver damage but all of them, allegedly, recovered and later were placed in new homes by the Calgary Humane Society.
 (See Cat Defender post of August 8, 2018 entitled "Under Fire for Allowing Three Cats to Languish in an Unheated Vehicle for Twenty-Three Days Without Food and Water, Staffers at the Edmonton Humane Society Are Now Attempting to Save Their Own Miserable Hides with a Trumped-Up Outside Inquiry.")

 Later in that same year, Integrated Risk Investigations and Security Solution (IRISS) of Calgary gave the EHS a clean bill of health by blaming the entire affair on the snow and employee fatigue and complacency.
-It even went to the utterly ludicrous length so as to excuse the shelter's negligence by arguing that the cats' cages were "kinda hidden" in an area of the van that normally is used for storage.
+It even went to the utterly ludicrous length as to excuse the shelter's negligence by arguing that the cats' cages were "kinda hidden" in an area of the van that normally is used for storage.

 With its see-no-evil, hear-no-evil attitude, it is a bit surprising that IRISS did not blame what was done to the cats on either a troublesome case of the piles or an ingrown toenail.
 (See Global News of Toronto, December 20, 2018, "Changes Recommended at Edmonton Humane Society after Investigation into Abandoned Cats.")